-Servants and messengers (or angels) are in a synonymous relationship, so the servants referred to here are angels, presumably like the one speaking to Eliphaz.
+Servants and angelic messengers are in a synonymous parallel here, so the servants referred to are apparently angels, presumably like the one that spoke to Eliphaz.
 The error of the angels may be an allusion to the rebellion in heaven of Gen. 6:2-4.

 4:19: “‘“Yes, those who dwell in houses of clay, whose foundation is in the dust, they crush them before the moth.”’”

 Clay and dust (aphar) are an allusion to the creation of man in Gen 2:7 from the dust (aphar) of the ground, and to the inherent mortality of our physical bodies.
-The moth can readily be crushed by the hand.
-How much more a human life.
-Such cruel disregard for human life is not unknown in our world even today.
-In the time of Job, it may reflect the frequent wars and tribal conflicts of what archeologists call the Middle Bronze Age, with its massive city walls built to defend lives and families—a good reason to seek out the solitude of the desert.
+The moth can readily be crushed; so too a human life.
+We can see this type of cruel disregard for humanity in our world even today.
+In the time of Job, it may reflect the frequent wars and tribal conflicts of what archeologists call the Middle Bronze Age, with its massive city walls built to defend lives and families: a good reason to seek out the solitude of the desert.

 If God does not trust eternal angels, the phantom says, how much less those who are made from clay, whose lives are so easily snuffed out.